KIT-MRT/arbitration_graphs/docs/tasks/1_implement_behavior_component.md

 To do this, we need to implement the `ChaseGhost` behavior component.
 It essentially does the exact opposite of the `AvoidGhost` behavior component but is only applicable when Pac-Man ate a power pellet.
-We can ensure that's always the case using the behavior's invocation condition.
+We can ensure that this is always the case by using the behavior's invocation condition.

 But wait - the current implementation of the invocation condition is not complete.
 It should only be applicable if there is one of these tasty ghosts close by.